 The Minister has authority to delegate powers and functions under section 139 of the LAA.

-The LAA provides specific powers to the Commonwealth to acquire interest in land and also provides a regime designed to protect an owner's interests when the Commonwealth acquires an interest in land.
+The LAA prescribes the steps that the Commonwealth must follow to compulsorily acquire land.
+The LAA also provides a legal framework designed to protect an owner's interests when the Commonwealth acquires an interest in land.